kristianmandrup/schema-to-yup/Readme.md

 - more...

 If you would like to further improved this library or add support for more validators than Yup, please help on this branch.
 Cheers!

+### Refactoring

+On the `master` branch we've added a `ConstraintBuilder` class which should contain all the logic to build the constraints from a set of options in the future.
+Currently this logic is on the `YupMixed` class where it really doesn't belong.
+YupMixed or any other Yup type class should delegate the building of a Yup constraint to a dedicated class.

 ## Ideas and suggestions